-Included in your cost of attendance is an allowance for books and supplies to recognize that you will incur these expenses.
+Included in your Cost of Attendance is an allowance for books and supplies to recognize you will incur these expenses.
 You should be prepared to pay for books and supplies and personal items out of pocket from your expected parent or student contribution (summer earnings) when you arrive on campus.

-If you do not have available funds from your expected student to purchase your books you have two options:
+If you do not have available funds to purchase your books you have two options:

 1. Borrow a student loan to assist in paying for your books.

 - Once you accept the loan online, it is applied to your student account.
-Assuming your bill is paid in full, you may request a refund of the loan proceeds through the Bursar's Office and reimburse yourself for the cost of the books.
-Please keep in mind if the proceeds create a refund, this money may not be available prior to the beginning of classes.
+Assuming your bill is already paid in full, you may request a refund of the loan proceeds through the Bursar's Office.
+Please keep in mind if the proceeds create a refund, this money will not be available prior to the beginning of classes.